© 2026 KWBU

 That deal, which included minimal jail time and no sex offender registration, has sparked public outcry.

-At the press conference Friday, Curry promised to work on new laws to help prevent the outcome from happening again.
+In response, Curry said he is working with the victim’s family on new laws to help prevent that outcome from happening again.

 "If someone admits to a sexual assault of a child crime, of any type, it needs to be guaranteed registration.
 Then you get into the minimum sentencing requirements based upon the situation and the occurrences, those are a little more tricky," Curry explained as possible solutions.

-He said he also hopes to address victim testimony in child abuse cases, but did not provide specifics to how any of the new laws would work.
+He said he also hopes to address victim testimony in child abuse cases, hoping to prevent traumatized victims from being re-traumatized during the trial proceedings, but did not provide specifics to how any of the new laws would work.

 Leach also invited Attorney General Ken Paxton to answer questions about the Hoffman case before the judiciary committee in an openly published letter earlier this month.

-On Friday, Paxton’s office responded on X, stating in part “our office was prepared to re-try the case and seek a conviction” and the decision to plea down “was made entirely in the best interest of the child involved.”
+Until Friday, Leach said he had received no response.
+That afternoon, Paxton’s office responded in a letter that has since been posted on X, stating in part “our office was prepared to re-try the case and seek a conviction” and the decision to plea down “was made entirely in the best interest of the child involved.”

 The letter concludes “our hope is that you and others who have taken an interest in this case would respect the child’s privacy and his decision on how to move forward with his life.”